A Service for the Lord’s Day

 As it was in the beginning,

 Is now and ever shall be, world without end.
-Amen, Amen
+Amen

-When we abide in Christ’s peace, Christ’s peace abides in us.
+Loving our neighbors as ourselves, we share Christ’s peace with them just as we have received it.
 May the peace of Christ be with you.
 And also with you.

 *Doxology #109